-- Assess.
+- 1. Assess.
 Assess CYPs needs this happens at the start of each termly cycle to ensure we obtain a clear analysis of the CYP's need.
 The SENCo will support if required.
 We will ensure that the assessment informs any adjustments, approaches, resources, intervention and/or support required. - 2.
 Plan.
 This will be undertaken at least termly with the parents and CYP.
 The views of parents and pupils are of paramount importance.
 This will be recorded on the plan.
-The plan is written by the class teacher, supported by the SENCo if required.
-We use the Individual Provision Map template.
-The focus will be on how to overcome the barriers to learning identified in the assessment.
+The plan is written by the class teacher supported by the SENCo if required.
+We use the SEN Support Plan template.
 An agreed date to review the plan with the parents will be made at this meeting.
-Teachers are advised to refer to our whole school provision maps or intervention timetable to help plan any adjustments, approaches, resources or interventions required.
-If additional adult support is to be provided whether in-class or outside of class, it must be clear how, what and when this will be undertaken.
-The class teacher is responsible for monitoring the impact, supported by the SENCo.
+If additional adult support is to be provided whether inclass or outside of class, it must be clear how, what and when this will be undertaken.
+The classteacher is responsible for monitoring the impact, supported by the SENCo.
 The additional adult support is someone who must be suitably trained to undertake the intervention.

-Plans will be reviewed at the end of each term with new plans completed, with copies sent to parents, within the first two weeks of the new term.
-The SENCo will monitor the quality and appropriateness of the plans.
-The plans will be uploaded onto our server within 5 working days of the meeting and a copy given to the parent.
-The date of the next meeting will be put into the school diary.
+Plans will be reviewed at the end of each term (in the last three weeks), with new plans completed and uploaded onto our server within 5 working days of the meeting and a copy given to parent(s).
+The date of the next meeting will be put in the school diary.
+The SENCo will monitor the quality of the plans. - 3.
+Do.
+The classteacher remains responsible for the child.
+Where provision is provided by teaching assistants (TAs) or specialist teachers, the responsibility remains with the classteacher.

-- 3. Do.
-The previous policy was perhaps better, it said: The class teacher remains responsible for working with the child on a daily basis.
-Where the interventions involve group or one-to-one teaching away from the main class teacher, they still retain responsibility for the pupil.
 TAs must supplement and not replace teachers.
-Teachers are still required to work with the child in order to plan and assess the impact of any adjustments support or interventions.
-The SENCo will support the class teacher in the further assessment of the child's particular strengths and needs, by problem solving and advising on the effective implementation of support.
-The SENCo will monitor this provision. - 4.
-Review The class teacher / SENCo will review the plan with the parents and CYP on the agreed date.
+Teachers are still required to work with the child to plan and assess the impact of any adjustments support or interventions.
+The SENCo will support the classteacher in the further assessment of the child's particular strengths and needs, by problem solving and advising on the effective implementation of support.
+The SENCo will monitor this provision.

+4. Review The classteacher / SENCo will review the plan with the parents and CYP on the agreed date.
 The impact and quality of the support and interventions will be evaluated.
 This will feed back into the analysis of the pupil's needs.
 Parents will be given clear information about the impact of the support and interventions provided, enabling them to be involved in planning next steps.